Ebenezer Lutheran Church

 Christmas music performance at the Ebenezer Church during Christmas in the Village.
 11 December 2021.

 The Ebenezer Lutheran Church was established and built between Poskin and Almena on the Rabbit Trail Road in 1908 as the Swedish Evangelical Lutheran Ebenezer Congregation of Poskin.
-The frame building, including the altar, altar rail, pulpit, and pews, was built by the congregation.
-The head carpenter was Andrew Peterson.
+The congregation built the frame building, including the altar, altar rail, pulpit, and pews.
+Andrew Peterson was the head carpenter.
 Two pews in the back of the church are the original pews, but backs have been added.
+The original communion service's chalice, flagon, and host box remain on the altar.

-When the church closed in the 1960s, the congregation decided to donate it to the Barron County Historical Society.
+When the church closed in the 1960s, the congregation donated it to the Barron County Historical Society.
 Moving the building was no small feat, and the entire process took almost a year.
-A fund drive was organized by Betty Christianson to begin raising money for the move.
-Donations came from private individuals, Jaycees, Lions, Kiwanis, American Legion, VFW, Lodges, and other organizations including banks, business, churches and church organizations, and dance proceeds throughout the county.
+Betty Christianson organized a fund drive to begin raising money for the move.
+Donations came from private individuals, Jaycees, Lions, Kiwanis, American Legion, VFW, Lodges, and other organizations, including banks, businesses, churches and church organizations, and dance proceeds throughout the county.
 This monumental effort raised $5000 (~$33,040 in 2020 dollars) for the church move.

 The church was moved to the museum on March 10th, 1972.
 Barron County saw an abundance of snow that winter, and the county plows were called to the museum to clear the area of snow.
 Telephone, telegraph, and electrical wires had to be cut to allow the building to pass from its founding site to its new home at the museum.
 When it arrived, it was temporarily shored up on wooden cribbing until early summer, when Ray Arnevik and Arnevik Moving Services of Rice Lake arrived and were able to move it over the footing area.
 Ray Feidt was hired to lay the cement block foundation; his volunteer assistants were Alfred Koser of Almena, Bob Adkins and Roy Brusen of Chetek, and Mel Jensen of Barron.

-During placement of the building, workers discovered a red squirrel had gotten into the church and damaged the ceiling, making it necessary to replace some tile and give new paint to the ceiling.
+During the building's placement, workers discovered a red squirrel had gotten into the church and damaged the ceiling.
+Some tile and new paint were necessary.
 The building was fumigated in May to dispose of the squirrel.

-There were outdoor toilets at the Ebenezer site north of Poskin and these were also donated to the society.
+There were outdoor toilets at the Ebenezer site north of Poskin, which were also donated to the society.
 Two pews, a hymn board, communion service pieces, and two velveteen collection pouches on long poles from the original church’s furnishings remain in the church; a hole in the floor by the altar of unknown origin has developed a folk tale that of being where the church mouse lives.
 Today, only Ebenezer Cemetery remains at the original site of the church.

-The first museum wedding performed in Ebenezer Lutheran Church was when Diane Benson and Steve Williams were married in 1975, and it has been used consistently since then for wedding, renewal of vows, and memorial services.
-Several local churches hold Sunday service annually at the Ebenezer Church.
-The church has also hosted Sunday church services during Heritage Days, Rendezvous, and Bluegrass Festival events.
+The first museum wedding performed in Ebenezer Lutheran Church was Diane Benson and Steve Williams's 1975 wedding, and it has been used consistently since then for weddings, renewal of vows, and memorial services.
+Several local churches hold Sunday services annually at Ebenezer Church, which has also hosted Sunday church services during Heritage Days, Rendezvous, and Bluegrass Festival events.

 Jensen, Clarice.
 Kettner, Carol.
 Barron County Historical Society and Pioneer Museum History.
 Edition 2.
 Volume 1.
 Cameron, WI.
 Unpublished - Binder Bound in Museum Archives, 2018.